adioshun/gitBook_KalmanFilter/implementation/pykalman.md

 ## 2. Kalman Filter User’s Guide

+The Kalman Filter is a unsupervised algorithm for tracking a single object in a continuous state space.

+Given a sequence of noisy measurements, the Kalman Filter is able to recover the “true state” of the underling object being tracked.

+장점 `The advantages of Kalman Filter are:`
+- No need to provide labeled training data
+- Ability to handle noisy observations

+단점` The disadvantages are:`
+- Computational complexity is cubic in the size of the state space
+- Parameter optimization is non-convex and can thus only find local optima
+- Inability to cope with non-Gaussian noise

 ### 2.1 Basic Usage

 구현물 `This module implements two algorithms for tracking / one algorithm for parameter learner: `